speechly/speechly/WIX.md

     });
 }
 ```

+The above example uses a simple voice configuration that only provides a raw speech transcript.

 See [docs.speechly.com](http://docs.speechly.com/) for tips on how to configure Speechly to handle complex speech input with speech intents and entities.